Skip to content

 Unboxing

-This page lists exactly what arrives in the box, what else you'll need to buy for a complete installation, and links to products we recommend.
+This page lists exactly what arrives in the box, what else you'll need to buy for a complete installation, and links to recommended products.

 What's in the box

-Bulkhead drilling template 1 Paper template for the mounting holes
+Bulkhead drilling template 1 Paper bulkhead drilling template Paper template for the mounting holes

-Digital temperature sensors 3 One each in M4, M5, and M8 lug sizes — pick the one that fits your alternator and battery studs
+Digital temperature sensors 3 Bagged ring-lug digital temperature sensors One each in M4, M5, and M8 lug sizes — pick the one that best fits your alternator and keep rest as spares

-Alternator current sensor 1 Hall clamp, 500 A range
+Alternator current sensor 1 Hall-effect clamp current sensor with mating plug Hall clamp, 300 A range, with harness plug

-P/N alternator configuration jumper 1 Sets the board for a P-type or N-type alternator — see Installation → Alternator Type
+P/N alternator configuration jumper 1 Phoenix Contact two-position jumper Sets the board for a P-type or N-type alternator — see Alternator Type

 What else you'll need

-Power, ground, and field wires — use your existing ones
+Power, ground, and field wires — use your existing, or 14 gauge marine-grade stranded cable

-The Power, Ground, and Field connections are universal screw-terminal style.
-In most retrofits you can reuse the wires already on the boat — there's nothing proprietary to match.
+The Power, Ground, and Field connector is universal screw-terminal style.
+In most retrofits you can reuse the wires already on the boat.

 NMEA 2000 cable